mishrakeshav/Path-Finding-Algorithm-Visualizer/README.md

 ## Installing / Getting started

-First install all the requirements using the requirements
+First install all the requirements using the requirements and then run the files of the respective algorithm you want to visualize

 ```shell
 pip install -r requirements.txt